muskanTaza/Dash.Readme-docs/docs/PAYOUTS/e-wallets/philippines/paymaya_php-3.md

 ### **Step 1: Initiate a payout request**

 Tazapay uses a **payout object** to represent your intent to initiate a payout.
-The payout object tracks state changes from initiation to the moment the beneficiary’s e-wallet account is credited.
+The payout object tracks state changes from initiation to the moment the beneficiary’s wallet account is credited.

 Create a payout on your server using **Tazapay’s Payout API** with the following information: